Cemeteries, Crematoria and Interment of Ashes - Burlington and Area

 * funeral home will have the information it was given at the time of the funeral, including cemetery or crematorium name, but may not have a record of where ashes were interred, if they were interred at a later date

-* Burlington Public Library has resources to search for date of death information and obituaries, including microfilm of historical and modern newspapers, transcriptions of local pioneer cemetery inscriptions and Genealogy Links with Cemetery Records and Obituaries finding aids
+* Burlington Public Library has resources to search for date of death information and obituaries, including microfilm of historical and modern newspapers, transcriptions of local pioneer cemetery inscriptions and Genealogy Links (see here) with Cemetery Records and Obituaries finding aids

 |Legal Status||(99) Unknown / No Service|

-City of Burlington maintains Greenwood Cemetery, 1030 Greenwood Dr., Burlington * Tel 905-335-7765 * Email email@example.com * has facilities for traditional burial and interment of ashes.
-The City of Burlington also maintains the following pioneer cemetery sites: Appleby Cemetery, Bradt Cemetery, Campbell Davidson's Cemetery, Colling Cemetery, Kilbride Presbyterian Cemetery, Kilbride United Cemetery, Mount Vernon Cemetery, Nelson United Church Cemetery, Salem United Church Cemetery, St. Paul's Presbyterian Church Cemetery.
+2. The City of Burlington also maintains the following pioneer cemetery sites: Appleby Cemetery, Bradt Cemetery, Campbell Davidson's Cemetery, Colling Cemetery, Kilbride Presbyterian Cemetery, Kilbride United Cemetery, Mount Vernon Cemetery, Nelson United Church Cemetery, Salem United Church Cemetery, St. Paul's Presbyterian Church Cemetery.

 Many places of worship have cemeteries and/or memorial gardens for interment of ashes

-* Places of worship in Burlington
+* For list of places of worship in Burlington see here.

 * cremation and burial options including niches, crypts and a scattering garden (i.e., for ashes not interred in urns)

 * cemetery for traditional burial and crematorium with various options for interment of ashes

-Note: some open lands and parks are municipally-owned * check municipal by-laws before releasing ashes on municipally-owned lands.
+(Note: some open lands and parks are municipally-owned, check municipal by-laws before releasing ashes on municipally-owned lands).